Shift3/standards-and-practices/standards/code-versioning.md

 -   Increment your versions based on a **Major.Minor.Patch** format where:

     -   **Major** changes are breaking, non-backwards compatible changes to your code base.
-    -   **Minor** changes are new features or functionality that is still backwards-compatable
+    -   **Minor** changes are new features or functionality that is still backwards-compatible
     -   **Patch** changes are bug fixes or hotfixes that only address issues and don't introduce anything new.

     ##### Example: